DecLearn/declearn/docs/user-guide/usage.md

     used by clients to derive local step-wise updates from model gradients.
   - Similarly, parameterize an `Optimizer` to be used by the server to (optionally) refine the aggregated model updates before applying them.
+  - Optionally, parametrize a `FairnessControllerServer`, defining an algorithm to enforce fairness constraints to the model being trained.
-  - Wrap these three objects into a `declearn.main.config.FLOptimConfig`, possibly using its `from_config` method to specify the former three components via configuration dicts rather than actual instances.
+  - Wrap these objects into a `declearn.main.config.FLOptimConfig`, possibly using its `from_config` method to specify the former three components via configuration dicts rather than actual instances.
   - Alternatively, write up a TOML configuration file that specifies these